EmumbaOrg/docs-retail-solution-accelerator/docs/05-Adding-a-New-Agent/05-update-multiagentflow-class.md

     result: str
 ```

----

-**What this does:**
+!!! note "**What this does:**"
     These event classes allow the workflow to track and manage the execution and completion of the Reviews Agent.

 ---